 From festivals and attractions that put Durham on the world stage, to events with their roots at the heart of local communities, the #Durham19 campaign presents an opportunity to celebrate and shout about our diverse sporting, culture, arts and heritage offer.

-Cementing the position of Durham as a premiere English cultural county, festivals and events contribute to a higher national and international profile for the county as they provide reasons to visit, extend length of stay and can address seasonality by extending the tourist season beyond the summer months.
-A rich and varied cultural programme also engages residents, encouraging more people to discover and engage with Durham's culture and heritage.
+Cementing the position of Durham as a premiere English cultural county, festivals and events contribute to a higher national and international profile as they provide reasons to visit, extend length of stay and can address seasonality by extending the tourist season beyond the summer months.
+A rich and varied cultural programme also engages residents, encouraging more people to discover and engage with Durham's culture, sport and heritage.

 Whether you want to promote an event or use Durham’s Year of Culture to attract customers to your businesses, you’ll find all the tools you need to be part of #Durham19 below.